RippleOSI/RFShowcase-NodeRed-Redis-v1/README.md

-# PulseTile + Node Red  + Redis : OS tools in action
+# RF Showcase : PulseTile + Node Red  + Redis : OS tools in action - from the Ripple Foundation

 ## Installation Guide
 Please put project to your home folder (~), you should have installed docker and docker-compose on your machine.